adambennett/StS-DuelistMod/README.md

 ## Increment
 The 'Increment' keyword signifies that your maximum number of summons will increase (for combat) by the number found on the card.
 For example, Kuriboh has the text 'Increment 1'.
 When you play Kuriboh, you will be able to summon 6 monsters at one time without tributing any first, instead of the usual of 5.
 Increments certainly stack, so if you play multiple copies of Kuriboh in the same battle, you can raise your max summons even further.
 There is no limit to how high your maximum summons can be.

-## Monster, Spell, and Trap Cards
+## Monster, Spell, Trap, Tokens
-All Duelist cards are of type Monster, Spell or Trap.
+All Duelist cards are of type Monster, Spell, Trap or Token.
 This change is somewhat cosmetic only - and by that I mean that every card is also either an Attack, Skill or Power.
 The new card types used by this mod are for thematic flavor and gameplay reasons only.
 For example, some cards will specifically trigger effects regarding Monster cards.
 You should look at the type listed on the card in this situation.
 Conversely, some enemies may trigger effects when you play non-Attack cards.
 You should look at the picture shape of the card in this situation, as any card that is technically an Attack will still have the diagonally-cut squarish shape found on Attack cards in the base game.
 Duelist cards that are technically Skills will still have rectangular shaped card images, Powers will still be circular, you get the idea.
 The base game types (Attack, Skill, Power) and Duelist types (Monster, Trap, Spell) are not associated in any way.
-For example, there are Attack Monsters, Skill Monsters, Power Monsters, Attack Spells, Skill Spells, Power Traps, etc.
+For example, there are Attack Monsters, Skill Monsters, Power Monsters, Attack Spells, Skill Spells, Power Traps, etc. Tokens are not cards that will ever be played, and exist only as a way to trigger certain effects, or generally, simply as a generic summon to tribute from your summons list.

 ## Custom Orbs
 There are 12 custom orbs added with this mod.
 I don't believe it will be possible to channel these orbs outside of using the Duelist character though.
 These orbs are: Air, Buffer, DragonOrb, Earth, Fire, Gate, Glitch, MonsterOrb, Reducer, Shadow, Splash, and Summoner.
 Some may be channeled directly via card effect, others may only be channeled indirectly via random effects.

+## Random Actions (Time Wizard & Glitch orb)
+This card and this orb are the only ways to currently trigger a 'random action'.
+The list of actions for both is similar.
+The full list of actions as they appear in the array for each card is given below.

+## Tokens
+There are Generic Tokens, Kuriboh Tokens, Explosive Tokens, Shadow Tokens and Predaplant Tokens.
+Any other name for a Token that is given in game refers always to Generic Tokens.
+For example, Jam Breeding Machine summons Jam Tokens.
+These tokens have no special effects or purpose - they are just summon tokens to be tributed.
+But on the other hand, the other tokens DO have special effects.
+Explosive Tokens: 	These will cause you to lose 5 HP if you Tribute them.
+Kuriboh Tokens: 	These tokens give you Intangible if you Tribute them with any card that is NOT a Dragon.
+Shadow Tokens:		When Tributed, these tokens increase the Passive and Evoke amounts of ALL your currently-channeled Shadow orbs by 1.
+Predaplant Tokens:	These tokens simply provide extra ways to trigger Predaplant-specific Tribute effects.
+Otherwise, they are the same as every other Generic Token.
+These tokens are just Generic Tokens with the Predaplant keyword.

 # Mod Options
 ## Remove all Toon cards
 This option will remove the 14 Toon cards from the game.
 Toggle the box to your desired preference and then restart the game.
 Checking this option and then using the Toon deck may lead to undefined behavior.